Birds

 Lanner Falcon

 Lanner falcons are known for fast and agile flight as well as unusual hunting tactics.
-These birds typically live in pairs and use a team approach to hunting.

 Laughing Kookaburra